syscoin/Masternode-Install-Script/README.md

 ~/syscoin/src/syscoin-cli masternodelist json yourvpsip

-Special thanks to @doublesharp as I have adjusted from his script.
+Special thanks to @doublesharp as I have adjusted from his script.\
+P.S First github try!
+So shhh, cut me some slack